rajlomror/cool-algos/README.md

 # cool-algos
-A repostiory for algorithms written in several langauges
+A repostiory for algorithm implementations in several langauges